A Step-By-Step Guide to an Efficient Sales Territory Plan

 - Strong competitors fighting over the same market

 Keep in mind that these factors are not standing alone.
 They work together.
-What is your strength may also be a big opportunity.
+What is your strength that may also be a big opportunity?
 You just need to find the right territory and sales professionals to make use of it.

 But don’t only focus on where you can benefit.
 In contrast, an area that hides a severe competitive threat requires special attention to protect your business from any negative surprises.